Experienced Medical Malpractice and Injury Attorney in Los Angeles and Orange County.

 Wrong surgery, abandonment, or lack of consent.

 If you suspect Medical Malpractice and Negligence please call or email our office for a free consultation.
 Ms. Jasinska is a licensed Registered Nurse and an Attorney.
 She has worked at a number of hospitals, nursing homes, care homes, boarding cares, and home health agencies in various capacities and roles.
-She understands the challenges and the issues faced by each level of a professional in the healthcare setting.
+She understands the challenges and the issues faced by each level of professional in the healthcare setting.
 As a nurse attorney, she also has a passion for holding professionals accountable for their actions and their level of expertise.

 Please call today and speak to a compassionate competent attorney.
 Review the attorney profile here